Offal: Japan

+Japan also has a long history of eating offal, and the Manyoshu, an anthology compiled around the 7th to 8th century, mentions eating deer liver as a household dish and stomach as salted fish.

+There is a popular belief in Japan that people did not eat offal, and that Japan was a Buddhist country and did not eat meat before the Meiji period.
+In fact, meat was well eaten in Japan even before the Meiji period, and there are many records in written sources, and there is a long history of eating offal in Japan.

+A dish of horse offal cooked in a pot has been a common dish since the Edo period, and the Ryukyu Kingdom, which was located in present-day Okinawa, has been in existence since the 15th century and has a custom of eating pork in its entirety, including the offal.

+Although there was an official ban on eating meat in Japan during the Edo period, the culture of eating meat actually continued, and many meat dishes from various animals are recorded in literature.
+In addition, there are still meat specialty restaurants in Japan that have been in business for 300 years.
+Hormon-yaki was previously known as motsu-yaki, and this dish has long been on the menus of Edo-era restaurants.

 Korea

 In Korea, offal usage is very similar to mainland China but less frequent.
 Grilled intestine slices and pork blood are both consumed.
 Headcheese prepared with pork head meat was quite popular in the past.
 Steamed pork intestines are easy to be found in traditional markets.
 The popular traditional Korean sausage called sundae is steamed pork small intestines filled with pork blood, seasoned noodles, and vegetables.
 Pork feet steamed in a special stock are considered a delicacy in Korea.
 Beef stomach and intestines are still quite popular for cooking.
 It is not difficult to find grilled chicken hearts, gizzards, and feet in traditional street bars.
 Medicinal usages are also similar to mainland China and less common with offal uses.